DeroXP/ghostshell/README.md

 ## Requirements
 - Windows 11 (64-bit).
 Some features work on Windows 10, but the target is 11.
-- Python 3.11 or higher (download: https://www.python.org/downloads/)
-- Pip (bundled with Python 3.11+).
-For building the .exe: PyInstaller 6+.
 - Administrator privileges to apply system changes (UAC prompt will be shown).

 ## Setup — Step by Step